The more time people spend on your site, the more likely they are to buy something.

 Of course, your end goal shouldn’t be to increase your time on site but your conversions and revenue.
 Still, if people are leaving quickly, there will be no way to turn them into customers.

-In this post we’re going to learnshow you as how to increase time on site for your eCommerce store so you have the chance to convert your traffic into revenue.
+In this post we’re going to learn and show you as how to increase time on site for your ecommerce store so you have the chance to convert your traffic into revenue.

 Every time people click on a link to visit a webpage, they have expectations.

 If this is not delivered and it turns out it’s something else, the visitor will simply leave.

 Imagine if you expect to see a product page about a specific notebook and instead you are brought to a category page with a list of notebooks.

 You will do much better if you optimize your traffic for relevance and user intent.